-7.1.5 Public Transit
+7.1.4 Public Transit

-a) WESTON 7 is well served by local and Regional.
-This Plan encourages the use of transit by connecting patrons and residents with transit services through the accommodation of local transit service and the Pedestrian Realm and Active Transportation Networks.
-The provision of high-quality walking and cycling facilities is encouraged to further increase the potential catchment area of transit services within WESTON 7.

-b) Vaughan is committed to working with the relevant transit agencies, especially York Region Transit, to support the transit service improvements required to ensure the success of WESTON 7.
-In addition, as part of the development approval process, the City will ensure that lands are secured where appropriate for transit facilities.
+- a) WESTON 7 is well served by public transit.
+Schedule 4 identifies a number of existing and potential transit opportunities to serve WESTON 7, including a potential enhanced public transit link to the subway facility to the east in the VMC, as well as to the planned 407 Transitway. - b) This Plan encourages the use of public transit by connecting patrons and residents with transit services through the accommodation of local transit service and the Pedestrian Realm and Active Transportation Networks.
+The provision of high-quality walking and cycling facilities is encouraged to further increase the potential catchment area of public transit services within WESTON 7. - c) Vaughan is committed to working with the relevant transit agencies to support public transit service improvements required to ensure the success of WESTON 7.
+In addition, as part of the development approval process, the City will ensure that lands are secured where appropriate for public transit facilities. - d) The City shall assist relevant transit agencies in protecting and obtaining lands required for rights-of-way, street widening and other facilities for the provision of public transit services including parking, services and utilities through the development process.

-7.1.6 Parking, Access and Service Facilities
+7.1.5 Parking, Access and Service Facilities

 - a) It is the intent of this Plan to minimize the amount of surface automobile parking in WESTON 7 in order to realize the intensity of built-form anticipated by this Plan.
 In accordance with the relevant policies of the VOP 2010, vehicle parking will be managed to minimize adverse impacts including environmental and visual impacts. - b) Adequate parking, loading and garbage collection/storage facilities for all permitted land uses shall be provided on-site.
 Parking facilities for Low-Rise Buildings are encouraged to be in structure.
-Parking facilities for Mid-Rise and High-Rise Buildings shall be primarily accommodated in structure and, where possible, so should loading and garbage collection areas. - c) It is recognized that surface parking may be provided for development in the Low-Rise Residential designation, or on an interim basis in the early phases of new development in other designations.
+Parking facilities for Mid-Rise and High-Rise Buildings shall be primarily accommodated in structure and, where possible, so should loading and garbage collection areas. - c) Where above-ground parking structures front onto a public or private road, or any element of the Pedestrian Realm Network, active ground floor uses are required to provide attractive facades, animate the streetscape and enhance pedestrian and cyclist safety.
+Any above-ground parking structure shall: - i.
+Incorporate minimum 4.25 m floor to floor height requirements for future conversion of the at-grade parking level to active, non-residential land uses; and - ii.
+Screen parking facilities from view at the sidewalk level.
+The street frontage wall, where an active use is not provided, shall be enhanced by architectural detailing such and/or, where appropriate, display windows. - d) It is recognized that surface parking may be provided for development in the Low-Rise Residential designation, or on an interim basis in the early phases of new development in other designations.
 It is a requirement of this Plan that all applications for development demonstrate the transition to an end state scenario where buildings, rather than parking, become the predominant feature of the streetscape.

 Where surface parking currently exists or is proposed as part of an initial phase of development, a phasing plan shall demonstrate how such parking will be eventually minimized.
-Surface automobile parking facilities shall be designed in a manner which does not impede the active transportation components of the transportation network.
+Surface automobile parking facilities shall be designed in a manner which does not impede the Active Transportation components of the transportation network.